Skip to content Exit mobile menu

 Some Non-visa nationals (including EU/EEA nationals)

 You can enter the UK via the e-Gates.
 You will not receive a visa stamp, please keep hold of your arrival documents.
-(Boarding pass, tickets).
-You will automatically obtain 6 months permission to enter the UK as a ‘Standard Visitor’ and UCIT will request details of your arrival during the enrolment period.
+(Boarding pass, etickets).
+You will automatically obtain 6 months permission to enter the UK as a ‘Standard Visitor’ and the visa team will request details of your arrival during the enrolment period.

 Nationals of: Australia, Canada, Japan, New Zealand, Singapore, South Korea, and the United States of America and EEA states and Switzerland can use the e-Gates.